etherisc-legacy/InsurableCryptoWallet/Readme.md

 ## Adding Issues and Pull Requests

 We invite everybody to open Issues and submit Pull Requests.
-If you just want to leave a short note, you can use the pull request we created for this purpose: GH-2
+If you just want to leave a short note, you can use the [pull request we created for this purpose](https://github.com/etherisc/InsurableCryptoWallet/pull/2).

 ### Opening an Issue